-To be fair, it’s a really limited genre, but it’s also no contest: Mulan is the best and by far the most progressive-minded cel-animated Disney Princess by which to prepare your kid for life, while also performing its essential sedative-hypnotic function on your child’s developing emotional vocabulary.
-(Pocahontas argues for a distant second, but the underlying genocide story is so far our of Disney’s natural lane you kinda wonder what they’re really talking about, and also the songs in Pocahontas are wack.)
+To be fair, it’s a really limited genre, but it’s also no contest: MULAN is by far the most progressive-minded cel-animated Disney Princess film, while also performing its essential sedative-hypnotic function on your child’s developing emotional vocabulary.
+(POCAHONTAS argues for a distant second, but the underlying genocide story is so far our of Disney’s natural lane you kinda wonder what they’re really talking about, and also the songs in POCAHONTAS are wack.)

 As opposed to the inexplicably more-beloved LITTLE MERMAID (“Maybe if I’m good, God will give me feet!”) or BEAUTY AND THE BEAST (“If I’m beautiful and kind enough, maybe the giant fanged monster won’t kill me!
 And oh look, it turns out the giant fanged monster is a good guy underneath it all; you just don’t know him like I do.”)
 MULAN is essentially the story of a young girl who volunteers to join the army so her sickly father won’t get conscripted into it; except women of this time can’t join the army, so she has to cross-dress and adopt a male persona just so she can get into the grueling training program.
 It’s kind of the same starting premise as THE HUNGER GAMES, with a sickly dad instead of Prim, and Katniss doesn’t have to pretend to be a dude.